Ralph and Terry Kovel: Website

-Odd Facts about the Kovels
+Odd facts about the Kovels

-The Kovels over the years acquired an 18,000-volume library about antiques.
+The Kovels acquired an 18,000-volume library about antiques.
 They also have an 1890s "general store" collection in their basement.

 Ralph and Terry met on a double-blind date.
 He was the other girl's date.

 The Kovels' Antiques & Collectibles Price Guide was mentioned in newspaper reports as a research book used by a real thief in a murder and antiques theft case that made national news.
 It was also used by a thief in an Elmore Leonard murder mystery, Gold Coast, and in at least five other murder mysteries.

-A shopping trip with the Kovels was offered as a prize by the Publishers Clearing House Sweepstakes.
+A shopping trip with the Kovels was offered once as a prize by the Publishers Clearing House Sweepstakes.

-Roy Lichtenstein, the famous artist, hung Ralph and Terry's drapes in the 1950s, before he became famous.
+Roy Lichtenstein hung Ralph and Terry's drapes in the 1950s, before he became a famous artist.
 Ralph and Terry never bought any of his modern paintings.

-They have met and were interviewed by many collector-celebrities, including Oprah Winfrey, Martha Stewart Merv Griffin, and Pat Robertson.
-Ralph was a first-name-basis friend to many food celebrities, including Ray Kroc, founder of the McDonald's chain, Colonel Sanders of KFC, and Dave Thomas of Wendy's.
+They have met, and were interviewed by, many collector-celebrities including: Oprah Winfrey, Martha Stewart Merv Griffin, and Pat Robertson.
+Ralph was on a first-name-basis with many food celebrities, including Ray Kroc, founder of the McDonald's chain, Colonel Sanders of KFC, and Dave Thomas of Wendy's.